udityalaad/udityalaad/README.md

 My major areas of interest include 👉🏻 Program Optimization, Distributed Systems, Machine Learning, Platform Autonomy, NP-hard problems and the like.

-I love connecting with people, give me a shout via 📧Email or 🧑LinkedIn.